RomanPilyushin/Mind/templates/toefl/Speaking 1 Independent.md

 **Question One Template (Personal Choice)**

 - Personally, I think that
-- I agree with

-- First of all, I believe
+- First of all,
 - For instance,
+- As a result,

-- Secondly, I think
+- Secondly,
 - For example,